fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-shavian.md

-## Coto Sans Shavian
+## Zoto Sans Shavian

-Coto Sans Shavian is a design for the Shavian script.
+Zoto Sans Shavian is a design for the Shavian script.

 It contains 52 glyphs, and supports 53 characters from the Unicode blocks: Shavian.